chiru-labs/ERC721A/docs/migration.md

 Please use [`_initalizeOwnershipAt`](erc721a.md#_initalizeOwnershipAt) instead.

+You can make your own public wrapper function to initialize the slots for any desired range in a loop.

 ## Diamond Storage

 If your upgradeable contracts are deployed using version 3.x,
-they will not compatible with version 4.x.
+they will **NOT** be compatible with version 4.x.

 Using version 4.x to upgrade upgradeable contracts deployed with 3.x will lead to unintended consequences.